emerywebster/emerywebster.github.io/work/biggerpockets.md

 ## Summary

 The goal of this plan is to set the tone for rapid learning, execution, and iteration (the more we understand our customer and their problem, the better we can shape our product and build a successful business).
 It also allows us to quickly update our project planning, product backlog, and shared understanding of both strategic and tactical decisions.
 It’s far from perfect, but it should serve as a reasonable starting point.

+---

+## Questions?

+I'd love to hear your thoughts on this project.
+Please feel free to [contact me](/contact) if you have any additional ideas or questions. :smile: